 Issues with Update Approvals

-If you are having problems with update approvals, use the following suggestions to troubleshoot the problem.
+If you are having problems with approvals, use the following sections to troubleshoot the problem.

 Troubleshooting update approvals

 New approvals can take up to one minute to take effect